JoshuaRuiter/Pinning-Sympy/README.md

 ## Current development notes

 The project is still in experimental development.
-Current focus areas include:
+Potential future work includes:
 - update the notes document,
 - improving performance and reducing brute-force search in the Weyl element solver,
 - keeping experimental Weyl construction and validation helpers outside the core class while they are being tested,
-- completing and polishing the automated TeX output pipeline,
 - implement a belongs_to_generated_subgroup method for pinned_group in a computational feasible way,
 - extending support to more group types and non-split torus structures,
 - moving `root_system` toward a `root_datum` design.